Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Linear convergence of RCD in closed system

 \begin{example} Consider a line graph with 3 agents satisfying the constraint $\inProd{\mathds{1}}{x}=-3$ with probabilities $p_{12}=0.9$, $p_{23}=0.1$ (and hence $p_{13}=0$), and whose local cost functions and estimates at iteration $k$ are:

 Starting from $x^k$ the expected result of the RCD operation with step-size $h=1/\beta=0.01$ is

 and hence linear convergence cannot be achieved. \end{example}

+\begin{remark}[Weighted gradient descent] Notice that the expected behavior of the RCD algorithm \eqref{eq:expected_RCD_algorithm} is linked with the weighted gradient descent, whose convergence has been studied \textit{e.g.}, in \cite{xiao2006optimal,lakshmanan2008decentralized,cherukuri2015distributed}.
+Those works, however, do not prove \emph{linear} convergence, which is required for the approach we follow in this paper. \end{remark}

 For this reason, we propose to study the problem in a different norm associated with the algorithm.
 Since the RCD is performed along a network of agents, a natural choice is to consider norms induced by associated matrices as in \cite{wang2021laplacian}.
-In this case, we focus on the seminorm induced by the Moore-Penrose inverse of the matrix $\Lpbf$ defined in \eqref{eq:Statement:RCD:Lpbf}, denoted by $\Lpbf^{\dagger}$, which we remind is defined as follows for some $x\in\R^{nd}$:
+In this case, we focus on the seminorm induced by the Moore-Penrose inverse of the matrix $\Lpbf$ introduced in \eqref{eq:Statement:RCD:Lpbf}, denoted by $\Lpbf^{\dagger}$, and defined as follows for some $x\in\R^{nd}$:

 We show with the next proposition that this seminorm is a norm on $\Sao$, where we recall that $\Sao$ is the feasible set defined in \eqref{eq:Statement:Sb} when $b=\mathbf{0}_d$ and corresponds to the kernel of $a^T\otimes I_d$.
 For the particular case $d=1$, $\Sao$ is the orthogonal complement of $a$.